cambridge-ceu/csd3/README.md

 Amendment is welcome.
 If necessary, additional information can be made available, e.g., [usage.md](usage.md).

-## sftp and rsync
+## scp, sftp and rsync

-The utility `sftp` could be used for file transfer in the usual way.
+The utilities `scp` and `sftp` could be used for file transfer in the usual way.
 More generally, it is preferable to use `rsync`.

 Official website for rsync: [https://rsync.samba.org/](https://rsync.samba.org/).